 On May 20, 2017, I spotted protesters chasing a man through the streets.
 They caught and surrounded him.
 I went through the circle of people to take pictures.
 Someone had already poured gasoline over the man and set him on fire.
 The mob called him a thief.
 I photographed the entire incident.
 With flames on his back, the man ran through the crowd and tore off his shirt.
 Some people chased him and threw rocks.
 Others tried to calm the aggressors and formed a protective ring as the fire abated.
 The man survived, though with severe burns.
-I called the CiC helpline after this incident.
-It was helpful to talk about what I witnessed.
+I called the

 Two weeks later, the man, Orlando Figuera, died.